B4rtDC/MaxEntropyGraphs.jl/docs/src/models.md

 * The parameters of a model can be computed with ```solve_model!```.
 * The expected adjacency matrix can be obtained with ```Ĝ```, where applicable the weights can be obtained with ```Ŵ```.
 * A random network can be sampled from the ensemble with ```rand``` Please refer to the page of each specific model for more details.
-Each of these models is a subtype of an `AbstractMaxEntropyModel`

 ## Solution methods